microsoft/nanotune/docs/data/index.rst

 Data flow
 ---------

-The diagram shown in figure :numref:`fig_data_flow` illustrates the data and instruction flow of quantum measurements.
+The diagram shown in :numref:`fig_data_flow` illustrates the data and instruction flow of quantum measurements.
 The dotted ellipses indicates which stages are covered by QCoDeS or nanotune.
 QCoDeS provides an interface to room-temperature instruments (i.e. drivers)